OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets and Evaluation Metrics.} We adopt proposed~\datasetname~to train our MVDiT.~\hddatasetname~is used further for HD video generation.
 WebVid-10M and Panda-50M are adopted for dataset comparisons.
-We evaluate our model on public benchmark in~\cite{liu2023evalcrafter}, which evaluates text-to-video generation model based on visual quality, text-video alignment and temporal consistency.
+We evaluate our model on public benchmark in~\citet{liu2023evalcrafter}, which evaluates text-to-video generation model based on visual quality, text-video alignment and temporal consistency.
 Specifically, we adopt aesthetic score (VQA$_A$) and technical score(VQA$_T$) for video quality assessment.
 We evaluate the alignment of input text and generated video in two aspects, including image-video consistency (SD\_{score}) and text-text consistency (Blip\_{bleu}).
 We also evaluate temporal consistency of generated video with warping error and semantic consistency (Clip\_temp\_score).

-\textbf{Implementation Details.} We adopt PixArt-$\alpha$ \cite{chen2023pixartalpha} for weight initialization and employ T5 model as the text encoder.
-We use Adam~\cite{kingma2014adam} as our optimizer, and the learning rates is set to $2e-5$.
-We sample video clips containing 16 frames at 3-frame intervals in each iteration.
-Before feeding the video clips into model, we adopt random horizontal flips and random crop to augment the clips during the training stage.
+\textbf{Implementation Details.} We use Adam~\citep{kingma2014adam} as optimizer, and the learning rates is set to $2e-5$.
+We sample video clips containing $16$ frames at $3$-frame intervals in each iteration.
+We adopt random horizontal flips and random crop to augment the clips during the training stage.
 All experiments are conducted on NVIDIA A100 80G GPUs.
+We adopt PixArt-$\alpha$~\citep{chen2023pixartalpha} for weight initialization and employ T5 model as the text encoder.
+The training process starts with 256$\times$256 models, whose weights are then used to train 512$\times$512 models, and these in turn serve as pretrained weights for 1024$\times$1024 models.
+Starting with low-resolution training equips the model with coarse-grained modeling capabilities, while subsequent high-resolution finetuning enhances its ability to capture fine details.
+This staged approach reduces both computational cost and overall training time compared to directly starting with high-resolution training.